SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/07-Lists-And-Keys.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Keys and indexes

-Keys serve as a hint to React but they do not get passed to your components.
+Keys serve as a hint to React, but they do not get passed to your components.

 Do not use indexes for keys if the order of the components may change!

-Just work with IDs as we have already mentioned.
+Just work with IDs, as we have already mentioned.

 If you need the same value in your component, pass it explicitly as a prop with a different name.